Column01/FurnaceXp/README.md

 ### Note

 Plugins do sometimes have issues with each other.
 99.99% of the time it is not either developers intent to cause this.
 Please be patient and we will try and sort out any conflicts that arise.
-With that being said, this is **NOT** and API.
+With that being said, this is **NOT** an API.
 Please do not try to use it like one as it can cause unforeseen issues and if you do, I will not help you with issues.

 ## Author